foundeo/cfml-security/securityutil/README.md

-CFML Security Utilities
+CFML Security Util
 ===================

-This repository contains some security utilities for CFML (ColdFusion) developers.
+This CFC contains some security utilities for CFML (ColdFusion) developers.

 ## Example Usage